Deleted-0970/Coursera-Algorithms1-Solutions/README.md

 Backwashing bug according to autograder ~ I did some testing in a main method and was unable replicate the bug.

 **UPDATE: I am currently taking a DSA class rn.
-I will get back on this later :sleeping:** hi
+I will get back on this later :sleeping:** bye